RichardCoffee/custom-post-type/README.md

 func     => string -- function/method name - if the 'terms' array is empty, this function will be used to
-                      populate the terms array, default function called: '$this->default_{tax-slug}' set to false to disable. omit     => array --- array of terms not to display in searches. ie:  if a post has this term, that post will not be displayed.
+                      populate the terms array, default function called: '$this->default_{tax-slug}' set to false to disable. omit     => array --- array of terms not to display in searches. ie:  if a post has this term, that post will be omitted from query results.
 ```

 # Change Log